discoproject/disco/doc/howto/administer.rst

 removed node.

+DDFS now allows scheduling the removal of a node from DDFS, by putting the node on a DDFS *blacklist*, which is specified using the text entry box labeled ``Blacklisted nodes for DDFS``.
+This makes :ref:`gcrr` actively replicate data away from that node; that is, additional replicas are created to replace the blobs hosted on a blacklisted node, and when safe, references to the blobs on that node are removed from any referring tags.
+DDFS data on the blacklisted node is however not deleted.

-DDFS now allows scheduling the removal of a node from DDFS, by putting the node on a DDFS *blacklist*.
-If the node is alive but scheduled for removal, the number of additional node failures that can be safely tolerated does not change.
-In addition, DDFS now provides an indication when all the data and metadata that was hosted on that node has been re-replicated on other cluster nodes, so that that node can be safely removed from the Disco cluster with a guarantee that no data has been lost.
+In addition, DDFS now provides an indication when all the data and metadata that was hosted on that node has been re-replicated on other cluster nodes, so that that node can be safely removed from the Disco cluster (both physically, as well as from the configuration) with a guarantee that no data has been lost.
 The indication is provided by the node entry being highlighted in green in the blacklist.
+It may require several runs of :ref:`gcrr` to re-replicate data away from a node; since by default it runs once a day, several days may be needed before a DDFS blacklisted node becomes safe for removal.